 —Rev. William G. Sinkford, UUA President 2001-2009

-One of the fundamental principles of the Unitarian Universalist Association of Congregations (UUA) is the use of the democratic process.
-As an expression of our faith, many Unitarian Universalist (UU) congregations engage in voter registration, not for partisan reasons, but to empower every eligible person to contribute her or his own voice to the democratic process.
+One of the fundamental principles of the Unitarian Universalist Association (UUA) is the use of the democratic process.
+As an expression of our faith, many Unitarian Universalist (UU) congregations engage in voter registration and protecting voting rights, not for partisan reasons, but to empower all eligible people to contribute their voices to the democratic process.

 We invite you to learn more about Unitarian Universalism and our commitment to voting rights as an issue of economic and racial justice.

 This work is made possible by the generosity of individual donors and congregations.

 Last updated on Friday, November 21, 2014.

 Marching in the Arc of Justice Re-Visiting Selma: A Conference Honoring the Fiftieth Anniversary of the Selma Voting Rights Campaign, March 5-8, 2015